 After surgery, you would require a sturdy chair.
 This should not sit too low.
 Also arrange for a special shower seat and some grab bars for the bathroom.
 Also install a raised toilet seat.

 Have a long-handled shoe horn is very helpful after a knee replacement surgery.

-Prior to booking a surgery for a total knee replacement, you must schedule an appointment with a physical therapist.
+Prior to booking a surgery for a total knee replacement, you must schedule an appointment with a Hamilton physiotherapy clinic.
 This is to discuss about the pre-surgery exercises which can strengthen muscles surrounding the knee.
 Patients who are proactive can increase their chances of success rate for optimal recovery.

 After the knee surgery, you can start off with an intensive physical therapy regime once the physician gives you green signal.
 A certain amount of discomfort and stiffness is common in the initial days and months.
 This is a crucial aspect of the rehabilitation process.
 A PT program is aimed at strengthening the hip, thigh and calf muscles and the muscles surrounding the knee.
 The doctor will suggest you specific exercises at home during the healing process.

 The road to complete recovery is not easy.
 Rehab is a commitment that one makes to himself.
 So hang in there to ensure better times to roll in.
 Remember that healing is a very slow yet steady process.
 You need to allow your body the needed time to stabilize and get back on track once again.
 Continued therapy will help you boost endurance.
 Certain level of pain and swelling is expected.
 This will be relieved or reduced by elevating the legs and applying ice on the affected area.

 You improve your chance for complete recovery by staying active.
 The idea is to listen to your body.
 Do not overdo it.
 Stop when it hurts too much.
 Some of the best choices for activity include swimming, walking, swimming, cycling and low-impact aerobics.